Okishio's theorem: Marxist responses

 A third response is to reject the whole framework of the Sraffa-models, especially the comparative static method.
+Kliman thus argues that the model supposes that input and output prices are the same and that only one technological shift happens, rather than a series of successive innovations.
+"Even a cursory reading of the law immediately discloses that it refers to the impact of a continuing series of technical changes), and that these technical changes are held to lead to a continuing series of reductions in commodities' prices (given a constant monetary expression of value)", he writes.
 In a capitalist economy entrepreneurs do not wait until the economy has reached a new equilibrium path but the introduction of new production techniques is an ongoing process.
 Marx's law could be valid if an ever-larger portion of production is invested per working place instead of in new additional working places.
 Such an ongoing process cannot be described by the comparative static method of the Sraffa models.

 According to Alfred Müller the Okishio theorem could be true, if there was a coordination amongst capitalists for the whole economy, a centrally planned capitalist economy, which is a contradiction in itself.
 In a capitalist economy, in which means of production are private property, economy-wide planning is not possible.
 The individual capitalists follow their individual interests and do not cooperate to achieve a general high rate of growth or rate of profit.